Jurf3d/CTF/The Amazing Cyberhunt/binary202/README.md

 ![image](https://github.com/Jurf3d/CTF/assets/139546647/9745a165-3b2d-421b-9a1b-ff07b1ef77ad)

 <br> The part that really caught my attention is the `for` loop.
 It seems like it iterates over each character
 in the string pointed to by `pcVar1`.
-If a character is a lowercase of uppercase letter (as per ASCII values), it modifies the character.
+If a character is a lowercase or uppercase letter (as per ASCII values), it modifies the character.
 In ASCII, '`' is just before 'a' and '{' is just after 'z'.
 Similarly, '@' is just before 'A' and '[' is just after 'Z'.
 Therefore, this condition checks if the character is an uppercase letter ('A' to 'Z') or a lowercase letter ('a' to 'z').
 If the character is between 'a' and 'm' or 'A' and 'M', it shifts the character 13 places forward.